pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-started-with-k8s-part4/index.md

 ## Stateful sets

 Stateful sets are the Kubernetes workload object for managing stateful applications.
-They are an instance of [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), where Pods have an identical container spec but maintain a sticky or persistent identity for each Pod maintained across rescheduling when a Pod fails or is terminated.
+They are a specialized type of [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), where the Pods maintain a persistent identity during updates and rescheduling.

 You would use a [StatefulSet for](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#using-statefulsets): stable and unique network identifiers